maxrt101/binsize/README.md

 `binsize` is a command-line utility that provides analysis of size/memory usage of rust binaries.
 It was inspired by `cargo-bloat`, but with a different approach to retrieving symbols.
-Main difference is that `binsize` parses *all* symbols (both functions and data/constants), except for those with a size of 0. `binsize` also provides colored output, section & memory region usage (if provided with a path to linker script that has a `MEMORY` definition)
+Main difference is that `binsize` parses *all* symbols (both functions and data/constants), except for those with a size of 0. `binsize` also provides advanced output control, sections usage & memory region usage (if provided with a path to linker script that has a `MEMORY` definition)

 Note: file, that is being analyzed, must have `.symtab` section, otherwise `binsize` won't be able to parse exported symbols.
 So don't strip your binaries, if you want this to work.

 Note: this is only a prototype, bugs are expected.

 ## Installation